 We are currently still in the start-up phase, setting up production and designing a packaging line to meet the needs of as many potential customers as possible.
 We are working closely with pilot customers with whom we are carrying out test projects.
 If everything goes smoothly, we expect to be able to enter the market towards the end of the year.

-We are lucky enough to be funded by the Berlin Startup Stipendium at the moment.
-The program ensures our livelihood, provides us with an office and includes coaching and consulting.
-So we can take care of our "baby" full time.
+We are lucky enough to currently be funded by the Berlin Startup Scholarship.
+The program covers our living expenses, provides us with an office and includes coaching and advice.
+This allows us to look after our "baby" full-time.
 The scholarship runs until December.
 Our follow-up financing must be in place by then.

 How can our readers support you?

-Any mental support is very welcome 🙂 But we are also happy if you spread our idea to the world.
-The bigger the reach, the more people will become aware of us and can package their products sustainably.
-We are still interested in exchanging ideas with manufacturers, retailers or startups to test our packaging in other areas.
+Any mental support is very welcome! 🙂 But we are also happy if you spread our idea to the world.
+The greater the reach, the more people become aware of us and can package their products sustainably.
+We are still interested in exchanging ideas with manufacturers, retailers and start-ups in order to test our packaging in other areas.
 We are just as open to joint project ideas in the future.
-After all, the topic is so infinitely wide and together we can achieve much more.
+The topic is so vast and we can achieve much more together.

 Great, you have our support for sure!

-A very informative talk about a still young project that I think has huge potential to drastically reduce plastic waste in supermarkets.
-Since the palm leaves are an agricultural by-product and they have no other use, the material is particularly sustainable.
+A very informative discussion about a still young project that I believe has huge potential to drastically reduce plastic waste in supermarkets.
+As the palm leaves are an agricultural by-product and have no other use, the material is particularly sustainable.
 I'm sure we'll be hearing a lot more about Arekapak in the future.
-You can get more info about the project at Arekapak.com.
+You can find out more about the project at Arekapak.com.

-PS.: In the Environmental protection blog you will find more interviews with unique people who want to make a difference in the world.
-At Plastic free blog you can also get valuable tips for your Life without plastic fetch
+PS.: In the Environmental protection blog you can find more interviews with unique people who want to make a difference in the world.
+In the Plastic free blog you can also get valuable tips for your Life without plastic fetch